peer/db/README.md

 mkcert localhost 127.0.0.1 ::1
 ```

-This creates two files, `localhost+2.pem` and `localhost+2-key.pem`, which you can provide to PeerDB Search as:
+This creates two files, `localhost+2.pem` and `localhost+2-key.pem`, which you can provide to PeerDB as:

 ```sh
 ./search -k localhost+2.pem -K localhost+2-key.pem